|

 unless noted otherwise.
 Free personal and educational use and reproduction

-is encouraged; all commercial rights are reserved. copyright 07-07-2007 Jim &
+is encouraged; We would appreciate an acknowledgement. all commercial rights are reserved. copyright 07-07-2007 Jim &

 Rhoda Morris